 If a person gets slight tingling by eating peas, should they stay away from pea proteins?

 Mouth tingling can be a sign of a food allergy.
-Sometimes a reaction in the mouth is part of pollen food syndrome (pollen food syndrome is an allergy to a food due to a cross reaction from pollen).
+Sometimes a reaction in the mouth is part of pollen food allergy syndrome (pollen food allergy syndrome is an allergy to a food due to a cross reaction from pollen).
 This symptom would need to be discussed with a physician.

 How do you test for pea protein?
 Is there a substance available that allergists can use for testing?